sbaron24/workability/README.md

 # Project Description
 Serving as a group project for Launch Academy, we were charged with creating a review site from inception to deployment.<br/>
 <br/>
-Unauthenticated and authenticed users have varying degrees of access:
+Unauthenticated and authenticated users have varying degrees of access to the site:
 * Administrators are able to add and delete reviews and workspaces.
 * Unauthenticated users can view workspaces and reviews, but are not able to add them.
 * Authenticated users are able to: